-So this is a copycat recipe from Zupas.
-And I made a few changes that I think make it even healthier.
-Have you been to Zupas?
-It’s a really good soup and salad cafe.
+This is a copycat recipe from Zupas.
+And I made a few changes that make it even healthier.

 If you don’t have an immersion blender, transfer the soup to a regular blender in a couple different batches.
 You’ll need to remove the center part of the blender lid to allow steam to escape.
 And don’t fill the blender very full and make sure you blend it on a really low setting.
 As you can see…it’s easier to use an immersion blender.
 But either will work.